News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 W Network aired season 5 of Outlander day-and-date with Starz U.S. on Sunday nights starting February 16, 2020.

-It is important to note that W Network (including StackTV) only has limited-time on-demand rights to each episode; as a result, as of this update in fall 2020, no episodes are currently available through W.
+It is important to note that W Network (including StackTV) only has limited-time on-demand rights to each episode; as a result, as of July 2021, no episodes of Outlander are currently available through W.

-Past seasons of the series are available in Canada on Netflix.
-Season 4 became available in October 2019, eight months after the season finished airing on W.
+Past seasons of the series are available in Canada on Netflix; the first five seasons are now available, with seasons typically being added about eight months after they finish airing on W.

 The series is also available on DVD and Blu-ray, up to and including Season 5 as of September 15, 2020.